Body Count (band): Resurgence: Manslaughter, Bloodlust, Carnivore and Merciless (2013–present)

 On December 9, 2012, Ice-T announced on Twitter that Body Count would begin production on a fifth studio album in January 2013.
 The following day, Ice-T revealed that Body Count has signed with Sumerian Records.
 Ice-T suggested that the album was going to be titled Rise! or Manslaughter.
 On May 10, 2013, Ice-T announced that work on the fifth studio album had begun and that it would be titled Manslaughter.
 The album was released on June 10, 2014.
 On May 13, 2014, Ice-T played the song "Talk Shit, Get Shot" as a teaser for the new album.

 Their sixth album, titled Bloodlust, was released in March 2017 via Century Media Records.
 On December 28, 2016, Ice-T posted a preview of the first single "No Lives Matter" to Twitter.
-Guest musicians confirmed to appear on the album are Max Cavalera, Randy Blythe and Dave Mustaine.
+Guest musicians confirmed to appear on the album were Max Cavalera, Randy Blythe and Dave Mustaine.
 Upon the release of Bloodlust, it was confirmed that Ice T's son Tracy Marrow Jr, aka Little Ice, is now a part of the band, performing backing vocals.

 In May 2018, Ice-T revealed to Loudwire that Body Count would enter the studio around September to start recording tracks for their seventh studio album Carnivore.
 On the meaning of the album title, the rapper said, "It's basically: 'Fuck vegans.'
 We figure, anything carnivorous pretty much kicks ass.
 We're carnivorous!
 I'm not [really] saying 'Fuck vegans.'
 Everyone's so pussy right now, [so] we're carnivores".
 The recording sessions began in April 2019.
 The title track was released as the first single on December 13.
 The album was released on March 6, 2020.

 On June 22, 2021, Body Count announced on their Facebook page that they had started work on their eighth studio album Merciless.
+In 2022, it was ranked by Metal Hammer as the 46th most anticipated metal release of that year.
+After several delays, Merciless was finally released on November 22, 2024.